Jana-Marie-Weber/Reaction_net_opt/models/1_README_models.md

 See below the equations for the RNFA model formualtion.
 ![alt text][RNFA_model]

-For further description of the model formualtion, please refer to [Voll et al.](https://aiche.onlinelibrary.wiley.com/doi/full/10.1002/aic.12704)
+For further description of the model formualtion, please refer to [Voll et al., 2012](https://aiche.onlinelibrary.wiley.com/doi/full/10.1002/aic.12704)

 ## How to run abstract models in pyomo..